MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-mark-components-operator.md

 # graph-mark-components operator (Preview)

 > [!WARNING]
-> This feature is currently in preview and might be subject to change.
-The semantics and syntax of the graph feature might change before they are released as generally available.
+> This feature is currently in preview and is subject to change.
+The semantics and syntax of this operator might change before it will be released as generally available.

 The `graph-mark-components` operator finds all connected components of a graph and marks each node with a component identifier.